unixerius/jurassic-security/Course design/README.md

 - Post-its, other tools for the attendees.

 And of course we can have fun by adding *Jurassic Park* Lego props.
+Lego props may also be used to demonstrate the different (phyiscal) security controls; preventative, detective, corrective.

 # Gaining feedback